nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 Thank you to "mewho" on libera for finding this interesting workaround.

-### OmniOS/Illumos
+### Illumos

-Some steps between Solaris 10 and 11 can be followed to make OmniOS work.
+Some steps between Solaris 10 and 11 can be followed to make Illumos work.
 However, we have been unable to resolve why sudo will not work when using an AD trust.
 If you are using a standalone FreeIPA and no trust, sudo should work just fine.